 After reading and learning about other housesitters’ experiences and after reading the flattering reviews from my previous homeowners, I realized I am indeed a professional house sitter, no doubt, and I have been like that from day one.

-And that’s why I have decided to write this post after so many months of procrastination.
-I wasn’t absolutely certain I had the authority to write about it, until last night.
+And that’s why I have decided to write this post after so long.

 So if you want to become a housesitter, I suggest you continue reading this.